Want to attend the course but can’t make it on this date?

 Keeled scales help with identification of many snakes.

 Another useful feature to look out for is the profile of the snake.
 Is the snake long and thin or short and stocky?
 Does it have a distinct head?
 Does it have a large eye or a small black eye?
-All these features help to identify snakes.
+All these features help to identify a snake.

 There are a number of other reptiles that people often confuse for snakes.
-These are usually different species of legless lizards or lizards with reduced limbs.
+These are usually different species of legless lizards or lizards with reduced legs.
 There are several features that differentiate legless lizards from snakes.
-Most lizards have eyelids and can close or blink their eyes, whereas snakes’ eyes are permanently covered by a transparent scale and therefore they cannot blink.
-Lizards (except Monitor Lizards – Varanids) have a tongue that is very similar to a human’s tongue in appearance, whereas snakes have forked tongues.
+Most lizards have eyelids and can close or blink their eyes, whereas snakes have a scale over the eye and cannot blink.
+Lizards (except Varanids) have a tongue that is very similar to human’s tongues in appearance, whereas snakes have forked tongues.
 Below is a chart of some lizards that are frequently mistaken for snakes.

 Some lizards that are often mistaken for snakes: A – Legless Skinks, B – Grass Lizards, C – Seps, D – Dwarf Burrowing Skinks.